444thLiao/evol_tk/bin/ncbi_convertor/README.md

-### NCBI convertor
+### NCBI converter
-This is a series of scripts used to retrieve metadata of given IDs like protein ID or genome/assembly id.
+All converter functions actually has been embedded into a single object namely `NCBI_convertor`.

 For retrieving metadata from bioproject and biosample of NCBI, you could use below command